 Producer compensation is likely your largest expense.
 However, in most cases, it’s also the most inconsistent expense on your income statement.
 During stable environments, it’s easier to avoid the elephant in the room.
 But, with uncertainty and continued threats to our industry, addressing this topic at your next planning meeting should be a priority.

-The opportunity to harness the advantages of an effective compensation structure are bountiful.
+The opportunity to harness the advantages of an effective compensation structure for an insurance producer are bountiful.
 A well-designed sales compensation plan has tremendous impact on:

 - Talent acquisition